erigoli/updatedFitnessTracker10/README.md

 # Functions:

-User Authentication
+User Authentication:
 Users can sign up for an account or log in using their existing credentials.
 Authentication is handled securely using basic authentification

-Fitness Tracking
+Fitness Tracking:
 Users can log their daily workouts, specifying the type of exercise, duration, and intensity.
 Workouts are categorized by activity type (e.g., cardio, strengthening ) for easy organization.

-Goal Setting
+Goal Setting:
 Users can set personal fitness goals, such as weight loss, sleep or cardio Goals can be customized based on duration and desired outcomes.

-Progress Monitoring
+Progress Monitoring:
 Users can view their progress over time through looking at previously logged input Metrics such as weight, body measurements, and workout frequency are logged and saved